-Kauai: The rainforests in Kauai are laced among canyons, rivers and jagged mountains along the coast.
-Vacationers will understand why this island is known as the Garden Isle, since every horizon soars with green forests and mountains in the distance.
-On the northwestern side of the island are the famous Na Pali-Kona Forest Reserve and the Pu’u Ka Pele Forest Reserve.
-Visitors that are staying on the east and south sides of Kauai can enjoy the Kalepa Mountain Forest Reserve or the Nonou Forest Reserve.
+Kauai’s forests stretch among canyons, rivers, jagged mountains and coastlines.
+Vacationers will understand why people call it the Garden Isle since every view comes with verdant forests and mountains in the distance.
+On the northwestern side of the island, are the famous Na Pali-Kona Forest Reserve and the Pu’u Ka Pele Forest Reserve.
+Visitors staying on the east and south sides of Kauai can enjoy the Kalepa Mountain Forest Reserve or the Nonou Forest Reserve.
 There is also the Moloa’a, Kealia and the Lihue-Koloa forest reserves on the northeastern side of the island.
-Some of the most scenic trails that avid hikers will not want to miss include the Kuilau Ridge Trail on the eastern side of the island and the cliff trail to Waipo’o Falls.
+Some of the most scenic hikes include the Kuilau Ridge Trail and the cliff trail to Waipo’o Falls.

 The Big Island has many beautiful forested areas, such as the Kohala Forest Reserve and the Hamakua Forest Reserve.
 Here, you can visit Akaka Falls State Park which features enormous waterfalls and hiking trails through rainforests.
 While the Hilo Forest Reserve and the Hilo Forest Watershed Reserve offer views of picturesque pools, waterfalls and verdant forests.
 You can also explore Waiakea, Ola’a and Puna forest reserves.
 On the southern side there are the Kau and Waiakea forest reserves.
 The list goes on, as the miles of forest hiking trails on the Big Island are endless.
 Refer to our Big Island State Parks page for more details.